Wildlife of Togo: Mammals

 196 species of mammal have been recorded in Togo.
 Many of the larger mammals have become increasingly scarce or disappeared entirely from unprotected areas of the country.
-This is particularly so for forest species, while antelopes in the northern savannas have survived better.
-The leopard, the chimpanzee and the giant eland are probably extinct in the country while the lion, the African wild dog, the bongo, the sitatunga, the Diana monkey, the western red colobus, the black colobus, the king colobus and the manatee are at high risk of extinction, and the African elephant population has fallen to a critical level.
-Savanna antelope species include the bushbuck, Maxwell's duiker, red-flanked duiker, black duiker, yellow-backed duiker, common duiker, bohor reedbuck, waterbuck, Buffon's kob, roan antelope, western hartebeest, red-fronted gazelle and oribi.
+This is particularly so for forest species, while antelopes in the northern savannahs have survived better.
+The leopard, chimpanzee and giant eland are probably extirpated from the country while the lion, African wild dog, bongo, sitatunga, Diana monkey, western red colobus, black colobus, king colobus and manatee are at high risk of extirpation, and the African elephant population has fallen to a critical level.
+Savannah antelope species include the bushbuck, Maxwell's duiker, red-flanked duiker, black duiker, yellow-backed duiker, common duiker, bohor reedbuck, waterbuck, Buffon's kob, roan antelope, western hartebeest, red-fronted gazelle and oribi.

-Mammals recorded in Kéran National Park in 2008 included the olive baboon, the tantalus monkey, the patas monkey, the kob, the waterbuck, the red-flanked duiker, the common duiker, the African buffalo, the hippopotamus, the warthog, the crested porcupine, the striped ground squirrel and the four-toed hedgehog.
-Among smaller animals, the Togo mole rat occurs in the northwest of the country and the neighbouring parts of Ghana, and the Togo mouse is known only from two specimens captured in 1890 and may be extinct.
+Mammals recorded in Kéran National Park in 2008 included the olive baboon, tantalus monkey, patas monkey, kob, waterbuck, red-flanked duiker, common duiker, African buffalo, hippopotamus, warthog, crested porcupine, striped ground squirrel and four-toed hedgehog.
+Among smaller animals, the Togo mole rat occurs in the north-west of the country and the neighbouring parts of Ghana, and the Togo mouse is known only from two specimens captured in 1890 and may be extinct.
 Additionally, there are about ten species of fruit bat.

 Birds

 Some 676 species of bird have been recorded in Togo, including 18 globally threatened species.
-The birds include sea birds, wetland birds and terrestrial species, some resident and others migratory, either overwintering in the country or just passing through, while a few are accidentals.
-About 408 species are thought to be resident and breeding in the country, about 109 are palearctic migrants and a further 80 or so are migrants moving within Africa.
+The birds include sea birds, wetland birds and terrestrial species, some resident and others migratory, either overwintering in the country or passing through, while a few are accidentals.
+About 408 species are thought to be resident and breeding in the country, about 109 are Palearctic migrants and a further 80 or so are migrants within Africa.
 The coastal wetlands at Zones Humides du Littoral du Togo are used by waders and terns migrating along the west coast of Africa.
-The common house martin overwinters in the north of the country and the common swift, the Alpine swift and the mottled swift all pass through on their migrations.
-The greatest diversity of forest birds occurs in the southwest, near the border with Ghana.
+The common house martin overwinters in the north of the country and the common, alpine and mottled swift all pass through on their migrations.
+The greatest diversity of forest birds occurs in the south-west, near the border with Ghana.
 The four Important Bird Areas are the Oti Valley Faunal Reserve, the Kéran National Park, the Fazao Malfakassa National Park and the Misahöhe Forest Reserve.
-Several species of vulture, the martial eagle, the tawny eagle, the secretarybird, the black crowned crane, the brown-cheeked hornbill and the yellow-casqued hornbill are all rare or threatened, while the Togo paradise whydah is common.
+Several species of vulture, the martial eagle, tawny eagle, secretarybird, black crowned crane, brown-cheeked hornbill and yellow-casqued hornbill are all rare or threatened, while the Togo paradise whydah is common.